Welcome Email

 Definition and examples

 A welcome email is the first message sent to new subscribers, customers, or users immediately after they complete a signup, registration, or subscription process.
-This initial communication serves as the digital handshake between your brand and new contacts, establishing the foundation for all future interactions and relationship building.
-Welcome emails represent a critical touchpoint in the customer journey, occurring at the moment when interest and engagement are at their peak.
+It sets expectations and points new users to their first action.
+Welcome emails arrive when interest is at its peak.
 They provide an opportunity to make a strong first impression, set clear expectations, and guide new subscribers toward valuable actions that benefit both parties.

 Why it matters